mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I walked down the hallway and told my housemate (also a member of The Group Chat) "I think I have....
 Tony Abbott's passport number???".

-At this point I'd had enough defending my country and was thinking:
+By this point I'd had enough defending my country and was thinking:

 * _oh jeez oh boy oh jeez_
 * _i gotta get someone, somehow, to reset tony abbott's passport number_